 Possibly, but the recipe has only been tested with the flours referenced below.
 But here's a handy flour substitution chart if you'd like to try.

-Yes!
-The sugar can be omitted without any additional changes.
+The sugar may be substituted with a sugar alternative or it can be omitted without any additional changes.

 The best soda bread is enjoyed the same day.
 However, if you'd like to store it for serving later, slice the entire loaf and place pieces of wax paper in between each slice.
 Place the entire loaf in a plastic bag and place the bag in the freezer.
 Then remove each slice and toast as needed.